 This is traditionally a mixture of chopped nuts, apples, honey, spices, and wine.
-Substitute agave or Bee Free Honee for honey, and your charoset will be vegan.
+Check out our delicious, honey-free version.

 Red beet is permitted on the Seder plate in lieu of a lamb shank.

 The Torah commands that “bitter herbs” be eaten.
 Romaine lettuce, horseradish, and celery all suffice as bitter herbs.